Rexel Italy boosts its intralogistics performance with Generix WMS View the press release

 Manual systems, by their nature, are prone to human error.
 From data entry mistakes to misplaced inventory, such errors are costly and will impact your bottom line, leading to inaccurate inventory counts, inventory shrinkage, delayed shipments, and ultimately, dissatisfied customers.

 A WMS, however, does away with most of these errors.
 Features like barcode scanning and real-time tracking ensure accurate data collection and inventory tracking.
 The SOLOCHAIN WMS/MES, for instance, is known to deliver near-perfect rates of inventory accuracy.
 Such inventory accuracy leads to more reliable stock management, fewer missed or delayed shipments, and improved customer service.
+Again, the WMS comes out a clear winner.

 Cost-effectiveness